cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 and delegate the desired permissions from the master account to those "sub-accounts" using the [`x/authz` module](adr-030-authz-module.md).

-Group accounts are stored as part of the `groupAccountTable` and defined by `GroupAccountInfo`.

 ```proto
 message GroupAccountInfo {